 Please refer to the 'CMS Guide to Private Placement of Funds' for detail on the Jersey legal and regulatory considerations regarding the selling of securities into Jersey.
 In brief, a consent will need to be obtained under the Control of Borrowing (Jersey) Order 1958 ("COBO") unless an exemption to COBO is available (for example, there is an exemption for limited companies and unit trusts (i) which do not have a "relevant connection" with Jersey and (ii) where the offer to invest is not an offer to the public or the offer is valid in the United Kingdom or Guernsey).
+There are no specific restrictions upon the type of Jersey investor to whom a fund may be marketed, although the Jersev Financial Services Commission would generally take a more cautious approach (and therefore may ask additional questions) when requested to issue a COBO consent in relation to a fund which is targeting retail investors in Jersey.

 Additionally, any person conducting marketing or promotional activities in Jersey will need to hold a licence as a fund distributor under the Financial Services (Jersey) Law 1998 or benefit from an exemption to that law (such as the 'overseas persons' exemption where the fund falls into certain regulatory classifications).